piellardj/water-webgpu/README.md

 ## Implementation
 ### Rendering
-The project supports two modes of render:
+The project supports two render modes:
 - balls, which is the cheapest one
 - water, which is the most expensive one

 These modes are purely cosmetic and don't affect the simulation in any way.
 In both modes I use deferred rendering.

-Below, example of both rendering modes for a same scene, comprising a central obstacle partially submerged.
+Below, examples of both rendering modes for a same scene, comprising a central obstacle partially submerged.
 <div style="text-align:center">
     <img alt="'Balls' rendering mode" src="src/readme/balls_shaded.png"/>
     <p>